Instance-Adaptive Video Compression: Improving Neural Codecs by Training on the Test Set: Related work

 The second category of works also adapt parts of the prior and decoder for each video instance.
-Since these modules need to be known on the receiver side, such an update needs to be signalled in the bitstream.
-Depending on the implementation, this may increase the bitrate substantially. \citet{aytekin2018block,zou2020learning,wang2021ensemble} address this by only allowing limited changes to the decoder-side models, for instance choosing one out of a number of fixed decoder networks, thus limiting the potential $RD$ gains of these methods.
-Finally, the third category of works propose a hybrid approach, where a video is first compressed by a classical codec and a finetuned enhancement network is added to the bitstream~\citep{he2020video, he2021efficient, klopp2020utilising, klopp2021online, liu2021overfitting}.
-Although these methods have shown great performance at low bitrates, they tend to perform less well at higher bitrates, and do not benefit from developments in end-to-end neural compression.
+Since these modules need to be known on the receiver side, such an update needs to be signaled in the bitstream.
+Depending on the implementation, this may increase the bitrate substantially.
+Some works \citep{aytekin2018block,zou2020learning,wang2021ensemble} address this by only allowing limited changes to the decoder-side models, for example, choosing one out of a number of fixed decoder networks, thus limiting the potential $RD$ gains of these methods.
+Finally, the third category of works propose a hybrid approach, where a video is first compressed by a classical codec and a finetuned enhancement network is added to the bitstream \citep{he2020video, he2021efficient, klopp2020utilising, klopp2021online, liu2021overfitting}.
+Although these methods have shown great performance at low bitrates, they tend to perform less well at higher bitrates and do not benefit from developments in end-to-end neural compression.

-\citet{van2021overfitting} suggest a method to adapt the \emph{full} model to a \emph{single} datapoint.
-The key idea is that the parameter \emph{updates} $\delta = \theta - \theta_\sD$, where $\theta_\sD$ are the global model parameters resulting from training on $\sD$, can be be transmitted very efficiently.
+The work of \citet{van2021overfitting} introduces a method that adapts the \emph{full} model to a \emph{single} datapoint.
+The key idea is that the parameter \emph{updates} $\delta = \theta - \theta_\sD$, where $\theta_\sD$ are the global model parameters resulting from training on $\sD$, can be efficiently transmitted.
 After discretization, the quantized updates $\bar{\delta}$ are entropy-coded under a parameter update prior $\deltadiscprior$ that assigns high probability mass (and thus low transmission cost) to zero-updates $\bar{\delta} = 0$.
-This procedure enables a neural codec in which the full model\,---\,encoder, decoder, and prior\,---\,is finetuned on each data sample at test time by minimizing the loss
+This procedure finetunes the full model\,---\,encoder, decoder, and prior\,---\,on each data sample at test time, by minimizing the following loss:

 The $R_\theta$ term reflects the increased bitstream length from coding the parameter updates $\bar{\delta}$.
+It therefore acts as a regularization term that incentivizes the finetuning procedure to produce updates that are cheap to encode under the parameter update prior.
 In \citet{van2021overfitting}, this approach was successfully demonstrated on I-frame compression, essentially compressing a set of images with similar content.
-In this work we adapt it to the compression of full video sequences, as we will describe in the following section.
+Since I-frame models cannot exploit temporal redundancy in video sequences it remains an open question how performant this method is when applied to efficient base codecs for video compression.
+In this work, we adapt it to the compression of full video sequences, as we will describe in the following section.